vicenteicc2008/woa-starqlte/guide/update.md

 ```

 ##### Boot back into Windows
 > Reboot your device to boot back into Windows.
-If this boots you to Android, reflash the UEFI image through fastboot or by using the WOA Helper app

 ## Finished!